ooni/ooni.org/content/about/glossary.md

 ### HTTP header

-An HTTP header is the section of the request and response messages that defines the operating parameters of an HTTP transaction between a client and a server.
+HTTP headers are used to **transmit metadata** about the HTTP request or response to the server or the client.

+Certain HTTP headers are standardised for transmitting common bits of information, such as the User-Agent header field, which is used to tell the server which browser is performing the request.

 Every time you connect to a server, you (the client) send a request through the HTTP protocol to that server.
 Such requests include **HTTP headers**, which request certain types of information based on various types of information fields ("HTTP header fields").
 These fields include the "Host header", which includes information about the specific domain you want to access.
-For example, when you connect to ooni.org, the host header of your HTTP request includes information which communicates that you want to access that domain.
+For example, when you connect to `ooni.org`, the host header of your HTTP request includes information which communicates that you want to access that domain.

 When measuring the blocking of websites, the OONI Probe [Web Connectivity test](https://ooni.org/nettest/web-connectivity/) compares the HTTP headers of